Weldmicheal/ttm4175/a1/lab-a1-2.md

 http://runeberg.org/peergynt/1a.html
 -->

-**Task (Super-Advanced):**
+**Task 1.21 (Super-Advanced):**
+(Try to solve this task only if you have more time and energy left at the end of the lab.)
 Another way to decode Morse signals into letters is via Dichotomic search, as shown at the end of http://en.wikipedia.org/wiki/Morse_code.
 Implement a method that uses this method of decoding morse signals, and use it for the transmission above.
-(Try to solve this task only if you have more time and energy left at the end of the lab.)

-## Drawing
+## Drawing Images by Code

 The class `java.awt.Graphics2D` can draw simple figures on an image.